-At Convention 2017, delegates approved several constitutional amendments which changed the voting process for Leadership Selection.
-These changes are reflected in the Manitoba NDP constitution and compiled into the Leadership 2017 Rules.
+At Convention 2017, delegates approved several constitutional amendments which changed the voting process for the Election of Leader.
+These changes are reflected in the Manitoba NDP constitution and the Leadership 2017 Rules.

 1. How will the leader be chosen?